ayushhagarwal/LandingPage/README.md

 * Bootstrap3

 #### Deployement
 You can deploy this site you can use any of the online hosting platforms like Netlify and Github pages.
-Also to deploy locallu just run the index.html file.
+Also to deploy locally just run the index.html file.